 - Avoid special services and programs the credit card companies offers.
 These are things like credit card fraud or loss protection and life insurance.
 Most of these services are a bad deal.
 They are usually expensive and not necessary.

 Once every 12 months you can get a copy of your credit report for free from each credit reporting bureau (Transunion, Experian and Equifax.)
-See page 41 in the back of this booklet for more information about credit reports.
+There are some situations when you can get a free copy more than once a year.
+See the fact sheet C-6 Credit Reports more information about credit reports.

-While no law protects you from paying debts you owe, the Fair Debt Collection Practices Act (FDCPA) is a federal law that can protect you from abusive debt collection practices.
-Minnesota has a state law that includes all of the protections of the FDCPA and other additional protections too.
+There is no law that protects you from having to pay debts you owe, but the Fair Debt Collection Practices Act (FDCPA) is a federal law that can protect you from abusive debt collection practices.
+Minnesota has a state law that includes all of the protections of the FDCPA and other protections too.
 All debt collectors doing business in Minnesota must follow it.

 Within 5 days of its first call or letter to you, the collection agency must send you a written notice.
 The notice must include

-- the fact that they will assume their information is correct unless you disagree within 30 days.
+- the fact that they will assume the information is right unless you disagree within 30 days.

-If you disagree with their statement of your debt, you should send a letter to the collection agency within 30 days.
-If you send this letter, the collection agency must stop trying to collect it until they send you verification of debt.
+If you disagree with the notice about your debt, send a letter to the collection agency within 30 days.
+If you send this letter, the collection agency must stop trying to collect it until they send you proof of the debt.

-You may be able to set up a payment plan to take care of the debt.
+If you do owe the debt, you may be able to set up a payment plan to take care of it.
 Many creditors will be satisfied with a small payment, as long as it arrives regularly.
 Ask the creditor for a payment plan.
 Some creditors will freeze or reduce the interest charges if you start making payments.
 If you make any kind of deal, try to get it in writing.
 If nothing else, write it down in a letter to the agency or creditor.
 Always keep a copy.